How to Protect Affiliate Income From Google Algorithm Changes

 What Google is actually looking for in affiliate content

-How to Protect Affiliate Income From Algorithm Changes: What Actually Works
+What Actually Works to Protect Affiliate Income From Algorithm Changes

-None of what follows is complicated.
-What makes it effective is doing it from the beginning, not after the first traffic collapse forces the issue.
+Protecting your affiliate income from algorithm changes comes down to three concrete actions taken consistently from the beginning.
+None of it is complicated.
+What makes it effective is doing it before the first traffic collapse forces the issue.

 The audience you own versus the audience you borrow